kmgallahan/Style-as-Code/docs/Best_Practices/Language_Features/inline_variable_declaration.md

 ### Arguments

-For using inlined `out` variable declarations

-- The code is easier to read; you declare the out variable where you use it, not on another line above.
+✔ Variable declaration occurs closer to where it will be used.

-- No need to assign an initial value; by declaring the `out` variable where it's used in a method call, you can't accidentally use it before it is assigned.
+✔ No need to assign an initial value.

+✔ By declaring the `out` variable where it's used in a method call you can't accidentally use it before it is assigned.

+✔ Typically eliminates one line of code used to declare the variable elsewhere, and one blank line.

 ### Performance

-The same IL is generated, regardless of if the out variable is declared inline or not.
+The same IL is generated regardless of if the out variable is declared inline or not.

 |                          Method |     Mean |     Error |    StdDev |
 |-------------------------------- |---------:|----------:|----------:|